 - Tooth preservation.
 Inlays and onlays require less preparation than other devices, meaning more natural tooth remains.

 - Strength.
 Since dental inlays and onlays bond directly to the tooth’s surface, they restore its strength and structure.

 - Color matching.
 Traditional amalgam fillings can discolor the tooth to a grayish color over time, whereas tooth-colored inlays and onlays maintain the natural pearly white.

 - Improved appearance.
 Dental inlays and onlays are custom devices that match the surrounding tooth, repair damage and improve appearance.

 Restore Your Smile With Dental Inlays and Onlays in Eureka, MO

 Dental inlays and onlays are excellent for patients with decayed or damaged teeth.
-At Eureka Dental Group, we provide the highest quality dental care for patients of all ages.
-Whatever your needs, you can be confident that our team will work to ensure you leave our office with a smile!
+At Eureka Dental Group, our family dentists in Eureka, MO, provide the highest quality dental care for patients of all ages.
+Whatever your needs, you can be confident that our restorative dentists in Eureka, MO, will work to ensure you leave our office with a smile!

 Schedule an appointment today to restore your smile with dental inlays and onlays in Eureka, MO.